Amazon HQ2 cities: Here are some of the biggest snubs

 Minnesota took a low-key approach to the application process, since Amazon competitors Target (TGT) and Best Buy (BBY) both have their headquarters in the state.
 Given its relationships with those companies, Minnesota would be "restrained" in what it offered Amazon, Governor Mark Dayton said.

-But subtilty did not work, and neither, Minneapolis nor its twin city, St. Paul, made Amazon's final list.
+But subtlety did not work, and neither, Minneapolis nor its twin city, St. Paul, made Amazon's final list.

 Vancouver, British Columbia